Code Red Scenario: Historical University Crisis (2001)

 Guided Investigation Clues

-Clue 1 (Minute 5): “Web server forensics reveal Code Red worm exploiting IIS buffer overflow vulnerability (idq.dll) in University Technology Services servers during July 2001.
+Clue 1 (Minute 5): “Web server forensics reveal Code Red worm exploiting IIS buffer overflow vulnerability (idq.dll) in the university’s servers during July 2001.
 Network analysis shows significant increase in outbound port 80 scanning traffic from infected IIS web servers targeting random internet addresses.
 Academic department websites display ‘HELLO!
 Welcome to http://www.worm.com!
 Hacked By Chinese!’ defacement messages.”

 Clue 2 (Minute 10): “Log analysis shows automated exploitation without human intervention – this is the first major self-propagating worm attack in internet history.
 Timeline indicates simultaneous infection of multiple campus servers through unpatched IIS systems.
 Security assessment reveals university delayed MS01-033 patch deployment due to concerns about disrupting summer academic operations.”

-Clue 3 (Minute 15): “External security community reports university servers participating in global scanning activity and attacking MIT, Stanford, and other academic institutions.
+Clue 3 (Minute 15): “External security community reports university servers participating in global scanning activity and attacking MIT, Stanford, Berkeley, and other academic institutions.
 Student registration systems becoming unavailable as worm consumes network bandwidth.
-Professor Johnson’s research server defaced, demanding explanations about university security practices while insisting on maintaining open internet access without firewalls.”
+A Computer Science professor’s research server is defaced, demanding explanations about university security practices while insisting on maintaining open internet access without firewalls.”

 Pre-Defined Response Options